In taking on high drug prices, Trump faces a complex nemesis

 - Starbucks adds voice to head-tax criticism

+Officials said the plan would increase competition, create incentives for drugmakers to lower initial prices and slash federal rules that make it harder for private insurers to negotiate lower prices.
+The result would be lower pharmacy costs for patients — a key Trump campaign promise.

+The plan will not include giving the federal Medicare program power to directly negotiate prices with drugmakers, they noted.
+Trump campaigned on the idea, which is vigorously opposed by the pharmaceutical industry.

-As a candidate, Trump pledged to use the power of the federal government’s Medicare health program to directly negotiate lower prices with drugmakers.
-As president he has backed away from major reforms and staffed his administration with appointees who have deep ties to the industry, including his health secretary, Alex Azar, a former top executive at Eli Lilly.
+Since entering the White House, Trump has backed away from reforms directly targeting drugmakers and staffed his administration with appointees who have deep ties to the industry, including his health secretary, Alex Azar, a former top executive at Eli Lilly.

 Still, administration officials ratcheted up the rhetoric ahead of Trump’s speech.
 Azar promised bold action.
 FDA Commissioner Scott Gottlieb — another Trump appointee with industry connections — hinted at a plan to “dismantle” the convoluted system of discounts and rebates between drugmakers and health care middlemen.